dupdob/articles/mutationTesting/mutation testing.md

 And the tests will keep on working.
 My initial reaction was to regard those as false positive.
 On second thought, I realized that **not having a test to deal with the limit case, was equivalent to consider the limit case as undefined behavior**.
-Indeed, any change of behavior would introduce a slient breaking change.
+Indeed, any change of behavior would introduce a silent breaking change.
 Definitely not what I am ok with....

 Of course, the required change is trivial, **adding the following test**: